aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/500-lab-04-outputs.md

 {{% /expand %}}

 #### Exercise
 > In this exercise, you should assign an Elastic IP to your EC2 instance.
-Then, add an Output to in the _Outputs_
+Then, add an output of the Elastic IP to the _Outputs_
 >section of the template.
 You should continue using the `code/40-cloudformation-features/07-lab05-Outputs.yaml` template.

 1. Create `AWS::EC2::EIP` resource and attach it to your existing EC2 instance.